 Most retirement village residents, including people who live under a licence to occupy agreement, can apply for a rates rebate.

 In your application, also complete the Retirement village residents declaration form.

 If your name is not on the rates bill

 You may still be able to apply if your name is not on the rates bill, for example if you live in an owner-occupier flat, such as a company share flat or apartment.
-There is an extra step in the application process.

 If you own more than 1 property, you cannot claim for other properties even if they’re in a different council area.

 You cannot apply for a rebate if your property: